Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: :

-We assume that items in $D$ belong to two different groups, which we denote by $G_0$ for the non-protected group, and $G_1$ for the protected groups.
+\spara{Disparate Exposure.} We assume that items in $D$ belong to two different groups, which we denote by $G_0$ for the non-protected group, and $G_1$ for the protected group.
 Items in the protected group have a certain protected attribute, such as belonging to an underprivileged group.
 As argued in Section~\ref{sec:introduction}, the protected group may, due to various causes including historic discrimination or erratic data collection procedures, have a significant disadvantage in the training dataset.
-This is likely to cause a model to predict rankings with a large discrepancy in exposure, and hence not only to incorporate but to reproduce discrimination and unequal opportunities for already disadvantaged groups.
-As a remedy we design a learning-to-rank objective to optimize the results not only for accuracy with respect to the training data, but also with respect to the unfairness of the predictions.
+This is likely to cause a model to predict rankings with a large discrepancy in exposure, and not only to reproduce but reinforce discrimination and unequal opportunities for already disadvantaged groups.

-To define a measure of unfairness we borrow~\cite{SINGH2018FAIRNESS}'s definition of exposure of a document $d$ in a ranked list generated by a probabilistic ranking $P$ as:
+To define a measure of ``unfairness'' we borrow the definition of~\citet{SINGH2018FAIRNESS} on exposure of a document $d$ in a ranked list generated by a probabilistic ranking $P$, and adapt it for top-one-probabilities (eq.~\ref{eq:topOneProbability}) to match ListNet's accuracy metric:

-where $P_{d, j}$ is the probability that document $d$ will be ranked in position $j$, and $ v_j $ is the \emph{position bias} of position $j$, indicating its relative importance for users of a ranking system.
-We use a logarithmic discount function $ v_j = \frac{1}{\log(1+j)} $ which is commonly used~\cite{jarvelin2002cumulated}.
-In our current implementation of this framework we deal only with top-one probabilities, i.e., we adapt equation~\ref{eq:documentExposure} such that the exposure of document $\doc{q}_i$ represented by features $\feat{q}_i$ is its probability of achieving the top position: